YAQIMIAO/motion-ui/README.md

 # motion-ui
-Prototype of motion control UI using webcam in a browser
+Realtime motion capture and motion control UI using webcam in browser.

 ## Overview
 Motion Virtual Capture is a prototype framework for defining user interfaces in VR through facial and hand tracking.
 This open-source project aims to bridge the existing gap in the market, facilitating a wider and more effective use of VR technologies, enhancing user immersion and interaction within the virtual environment.